Paris Pont de Sully bridge in France

 And it was not until during the reorganisation and planning changes made by Baron Haussmann that a new bridge was constructed.

-About the Pont Sully
+About the Paris Pont de Sully bridge in France

-The current bridge was constructed back in 1876 and named the Pont Sully, or Pont de Sully as it is sometimes known, and was named in honour of Maximilien de Bethune, the Duke of Sully, who was the chief minister for King Henri IV.
+The current bridge was constructed back in 1876 and named the Paris Pont Sully, or Pont de Sully as it is sometimes known, and was named in honour of Maximilien de Bethune, the Duke of Sully, who was the chief minister for King Henri IV.

-Visiting the Pont Sully
+Visiting the Paris Pont de Sully bridge in France

 You will find that the nearest Metro station to the Pont Sully is called the Sully - Morland stop via line 7 on the right bank close to the Pavillon de l’Arsenal, or the Cardinal Lemoine stop serving line 10 that is a little further away.